pt9999/fixlang_minilib/doc/lib/string_ex.md

 Same as Std::String::split, except that `"foo".split_ex(",")` returns a singleton iterator of "foo".

+#### split_by: (U8 -> Bool) -> String -> Iterator String;

+Splits a string by a function that checks whether a character is a delimiter or not.
+The result will not contain any empty string.

 #### substring: I64 -> I64 -> String -> String;

 Returns a substring extracted from a specified range from a string.